 We believe in the power of knowledge and we highly adore people who love sharing their experience.
 On this page you'll find the list of schools, universities, courses and individual teachers who have included our plugins in their courses, so they can teach you the art and craft of VFX and compositing in general as well as how to use our plugins in all the different ways possible to create all those beautiful things people love VFX for.
 This list is meant to be constantly updated, so you can check for new opportunities here from time to time.

-And by the way, if you teach VFX and you're interested in adding our plugins to your courses, please don't hesitate to drop us a message, we're happy to provide you free educational licenses.
+And by the way, if you teach VFX and you're interested in adding our plugins to your courses, please don't hesitate to drop us a message, we'd be happy to equip you with our free educational licenses.
 If you already have our licenses and want to be in this list, please get in touch, we'd love to make it happen!

 The USW Visual Effects & Motion Graphics course enables students to build towards a successful career in the Creative Industries.
 Graduates from recent years have embarked on their professional development at studios such as DNEG, Framestore, ILM, Bait Studio, Nineteentwenty amongst others.
 From heavy visual effects to TV title sequences and motion, the opportunities available for students to explore are vast and giving them access to high quality facilities and resources will open up opportunities for all budding motion designers, filmmakers and visual effects compositors to realise their potential.
 The focus of the course is a synthesis of innovative digital imagery and techniques, together with aesthetic and technical expertise in digital compositing.